-(23) OTHER EMPLOYEE BENEFIT PLANS
+(24) OTHER EMPLOYEE BENEFIT PLANS

 Ciena has a Defined Contribution Pension Plan that covers a majority of its Canada-based employees.
 The plan covers all Canada-based employees who are not part of an excluded group.
-Total contributions (employee and employer) cannot exceed the lesser of 18% of participant earnings and an annual dollar limit (CAD \$26,230 (approximately \$34,364) for 2018).
-This plan includes a required employer contribution of 1% for all participants and a 50% matching of participant contributions up to a total annual maximum of CAD \$3,000 (approximately \$3,930) per employee.
-During fiscal 2018 , 2017 and 2016 , Ciena made matching contributions of approximately CAD \$5.1 million (approximately \$6.7 million), CAD \$4.7 million (approximately \$6.2 million) and CAD \$4.5 million (approximately \$5.9 million), respectively.
+Total contributions (employee and employer) cannot exceed the lesser of 18% of participant earnings and an annual dollar limit (CAD\$27,230 (approximately \$20,725) for 2019).
+This plan includes a required employer contribution of 1% for all participants and a 50% matching of participant contributions up to a total annual maximum of CAD\$3,000 (approximately \$2,283) per employee.
+During fiscal 2019, 2018 and 2017, Ciena made matching contributions of approximately CAD\$5.2 million (approximately \$4.0 million), CAD\$5.1 million (approximately \$3.9 million) and CAD\$4.7 million (approximately \$3.6 million), respectively.

 Ciena has a 401(k) defined contribution profit sharing plan.
 Participants may contribute up to 60% of pre-tax compensation, subject to certain limitations.
 The plan includes an employer matching contribution equal to 50% of the first 6% an employee contributes each pay period.
 Ciena may also make discretionary annual profit contributions up to the IRS regulated limit.
 Ciena has made no profit sharing contributions to date.
-During fiscal 2018, 2017 and 2016, Ciena made matching contributions of approximately \$5.8 million, \$5.7 million and \$5.4 million, respectively.
+During fiscal 2019, 2018 and 2017, Ciena made matching contributions of approximately \$5.9 million, \$5.8 million and \$5.7 million, respectively.

-(24) COMMITMENTS AND CONTINGENCIES
+(25) COMMITMENTS AND CONTINGENCIES

-Canadian Grant
+Government Grant

-During the second quarter of fiscal 2018, Ciena entered into agreements related to the Evolution of Networking Services through a Corridor in Quebec and Ontario for Research and Innovation ("ENCQOR") project with the Canadian federal government, the government of the province of Ontario and the government of the province of Quebec to develop a 5G technology corridor between Quebec and Ontario to promote research and development, small business enterprises and entrepreneurs in Canada.
-Under these agreements, Ciena can receive up to an aggregate CAD\$ 57.6 million (approximately \$45.0 million) in reimbursement from the three Canadian government entities for eligible costs over a period commencing on February 20, 2017 and ending on March 31, 2022.
+During fiscal 2018, Ciena entered into agreements related to the Evolution of Networking Services through a Corridor in Quebec and Ontario for Research and Innovation project with the Canadian federal government, the government of the province of Ontario and the government of the province of Quebec to develop a 5G technology corridor between Quebec and Ontario to promote research and development, small business enterprises and entrepreneurs in Canada.
+Under these agreements, Ciena can receive up to an aggregate CAD\$57.6 million (approximately \$43.8 million) in reimbursement from the three Canadian government entities for eligible costs over a period commencing on February 20, 2017 and ending on March 31, 2022.
 Ciena anticipates receiving recurring disbursements over this period.
 Amounts received under the agreements are subject to recoupment in the event that Ciena fails to achieve certain minimum investment, employment and project milestones.
-During fiscal 2018, Ciena recorded a CAD\$ 16.6 million (approximately \$12.9 million) benefit as a reduction in research and development expense, related to eligible costs that it incurred from the commencement date of February 20, 2017 to October 31, 2018, because it believes it has complied with the conditions of the agreements entitling it to this amount.
-In future periods, through the term of these agreements, Ciena expects to record a quarterly benefit to operating expense of approximately CAD\$ 2.95 million (approximately \$2.3 million) related to these grants.
-As of October 31, 2018, amounts receivable from this grant were CAD\$ 7.5 million (approximately \$5.7 million).
+As of October 31, 2019, Ciena has recorded CAD\$28.9 million (approximately \$2.0 million) in cumulative benefits as a reduction in research and development expense of which CAD\$12.3 million (approximately \$9.2 million) was recorded in fiscal 2019.
+As of October 31, 2019, amounts receivable from this grant were CAD\$10.4 million (approximately \$7.9 million).

-Foreign Tax Contingencies
+Tax Contingencies

 Ciena is subject to various tax liabilities arising in the ordinary course of business.
-Ciena does not expect that the ultimate settlement of these liabilities will have a material effect on its results of operations, financial position or cash flows.
+Ciena does not expect that the ultimate settlement of these tax liabilities will have a material effect on its results of operations, financial position or cash flows.